rjdmoore/fictrac/README.md

 ##### PGR (FLIR) Flycapture SDK

 1. Download and install the latest [Flycapture SDK](https://www.flir.com/products/flycapture-sdk/).
 2. When preparing the build files for FicTrac using Cmake, you will need to specify to use Flycapture using the switch `-D PGR_USB2=ON` and depending on where you installed the SDK, you may also need to provide the SDK directory path using the switch `-D PGR_DIR=...`.
-For example, for a Windows installation you would replace step 3 above with:
+For example, for a Windows installation you would replace step 3 above with (replacing <vcpkg_root> with the path to your vcpkg root directory):
 ```
 cmake -G "Visual Studio 15 2017 Win64" -D CMAKE_TOOLCHAIN_FILE=<vcpkg root>/scripts/buildsystems/vcpkg.cmake -D PGR_USB2=ON -D PGR_DIR="C:\path\to\Flycapture" ..
 ```